cpauloh/semmd/skos/README.md

 ### First Approach
 Simply send a spreadsheet or tab/comma delimited file to semanticmatls@gmail.com
 ### Second Approach
-Send a vocabulary file (RDF) that adheres to the schema to semanticmatls@gmail.com.
+Send a vocabulary file (RDF) adhering to the schema to semanticmatls@gmail.com.
 Turtle is preferred, but other serializations are fine.
 ### Third Approach
 Fork this repository, add and commit your vocabulary file, submit a pull request.

 For the last two approaches, the sample vocabulary file entitled "tnd_template_0002.ttl" can be used as a starting point.
 It contains sample individuals for each of the three classes:  tnd:TermAndDefinition, tnd:DefinitionSource, and tnd:RightsStatement.

-A symbolic naming convention has been adopted for the individuals (class instances) in each of the three classes.

-* prefix:aaa000000 - one to three alpha characters followed by six numeric characters.
-The set of individuals in each class should be assigned a unique alpha character prefix.

-Example:
-* tnd:ab000356 - individual in class tnd:TermAndDefinition
-* tnd:cd000022 - individual in class tnd:DefinitionSource
-* tnd:abe000005 - individual in class tnd:RightsStatement

-Since a symbolic naming convention was adopted, it's necessary to use skos:prefLabel to give the individual a human-readable name.
-For the term, the skos:prefLabel used for tnd:TermAndDefinition should be all lower-case with spaces unless a proper noun is part of the label.
+For the definition's term, the skos:prefLabel should be all lower-case with words seperated using spaces.
+Proper nouns should be capitalized.

 Examples:
-* "Young's modulus"
+* skos:prefLabel "Young's modulus"
-* "tensile modulus of elasticity"
+* skos:prefLabel "tensile modulus of elasticity"

 The skos:prefLabel used for tnd:DefinitionSource should use title case.

 Example:
-* "Technical Manual for Nondestructive Inspection Methods, Basic Theory"
+* skos:prefLabel "Technical Manual for Nondestructive Inspection Methods, Basic Theory"

+The qname for each contributed term, source, and rights statement will be changed to adhere to the existing naming convention (e.g. tnd:c004678, tnd:ds053, and tnd:drs0022).
+However, the original qname and its provenance will be maintained.

 If you would like to place your contributed terms and definitions in a specific subclass within tnd:TermAndDefinition, please feel free to do so.
 Note, however, the class structure may change in the future.

-### Alpha Prefixes Already in use
-* c, ds, drs

 ## Future Work
-The ontology schema and vocabulary (individuals) will be placed into separate files.
+* The ontology schema and vocabulary (individuals) will be placed into separate files.